EmmaWolfgram/cse15l-lab-reports/lab5-report.md

    says "OK" in it somewhere because I believe that is produced every time successful code is run, however, I do not really know how to go about this without causing the current code to break and stop producing the correct output for the repo that has failures.
 Thank you for any advice!

-3. A response from a TA asking a leading question or suggesting a command to try (To be clear, you are mimicking a TA here.)
+**2. A response from a TA asking a leading question or suggesting a command to try (To be clear, you are mimicking a TA here.)**

-4. Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.
+**3. Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.**

-5. At the end, all the information needed about the setup including:
+**4. At the end, all the information needed about the setup including:**
 The file & directory structure needed:
 The contents of each file before fixing the bug:
 The full command line (or lines) you ran to trigger the bug: